Department of Regional Geography, Protection and Planning of the Landscape

 fax: +421 (0)2 654 29 064

-The Department of regional geography was established at The Faculty of natural sciences at Comenius University on 1st September 1974 as the third geographical department (after The Department of physical geography and The Department of economical geography, both established in 1952).
+The Department of regional geography was established at The Faculty of Natural Sciences at Comenius University on 1st September 1974 as the third geographical department (after The Department of Physical Geography and The Department of Economic Geography, both established in 1952).
 At the time, it was the first and sole department of regional geography in former Czechoslovakia.

 Analytical disciplines such as geomorphology, settlement geography, industrial geography, etc. dominated in contemporary research as well as in education.
 The paradox situation has occurred when geography, a complex science originally, had been becoming more and more divided, whereas society and even science have needed to resolve complex and synthetic problems.
 Such circumstances created the conditions to establish the new department.

 Prof. Bašovský, who had proven to be the flexible and ambitious manager, is considered as a founder of the department.
 He had employed all his abilities and possibilities provided by university and faculty to achieve the goal.
 The staffs from departments of physical and economical geography respectively were involved in process of creation the very early reseach team of our department.
 Prof. Lukniš, doc.
 Fraňo, Dr. Paulov, Dr. Povincová, Dr. Trochtová, Mrs. Krchová and Mrs. Lukačovičová were the first members.